-The Total Pension Liability in the December 31, 2018, actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2020, actuarial valuation was determined using the following actuarial assumptions:

 Inflation 2.5% per year

-Overall Payroll Growth 3.0% per year
+Overall Payroll Growth 3.50% to 11.50% including inflation

-Investment Rate of Return 6.75%, net of pension plan investment expense, including inflation
+Investment Rate of Return 6.75%

-Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, and beneficiaries were based on the gender-district RP2000 Combined Healthy Mortality Table with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
-In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.
+Salary increases are based on a service-related table.
+Mortality rates for active members are based on the PUB(10) mortality tables with the Public Safety table used for males and the General Employee table used for females.
+Mortality rates for healthy retirees and beneficiaries are based on the Gender-distinct 2019 Municipal Retirees of Texas mortality tables.
+The rates for actives, healthy retirees and beneficiaries are projected on a fully generational basis by Scale UMP to account for future mortality improvements.
+For disabled annuitants, the same mortality tables for healthy retirees is used with a 4-year set-forward for males and a 3-year set-forward for females.
+In addition, a 3.5% and 3.0% minimum mortality rate is applied, for males and females respectively, to reflect the impairment for younger members who become disabled.
+The rates are projected on a fully generational basis by Scale UMP to account for future mortality improvements subject to the floor.

-The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2010 through December 31, 2014.
-They were first adopted in 2015 and first used in the December 31, 2015 actuarial valuation.
-The post-retirement mortality assumption for healthy annuitants and Annuity Purchase Rate (APRs) are based on the Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
-In conjunction with these changes first used in the December 31, 2013 valuation, the System adopted the Entry Age Normal actuarial cost method and a one-time change to the amortization policy.
-Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.
+The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2014, through December 31, 2018.
+They were first adopted in 2019 and first used in the December 31, 2019, actuarial valuation.
+The post-retirement mortality assumption for healthy annuitants and Annuity Purchase Rate (APRs) is based on the Mortality Experience Investigation Study covering 2009 through 2011, and dated December 31, 2013.
+Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income in order to satisfy the short-term and long-term funding needs of TMRS.

 The long-term expected rate of return on pension plan investments was determined using a buildingblock method in which best estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 In determining their best estimate of a recommended investment return assumption under the various alternative asset allocation portfolios, GRS focused on the area between (1) arithmetic mean (aggressive) without an adjustment for time (conservative) and (2) the geometric mean (conservative) with an adjustment for time (aggressive).
-The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2018 are summarized in the following table:
+The target allocation and best estimates of real rates of return for each major asset class in fiscal year 2020 are summarized in the following table:

 Asset Class Target Allocation Long-Term Expected Real Rate of Return (Arithmetic)

-Domestic Equity 17.5% 4.30%

-International Equity 17.5% 6.10%
+Global Equity 30.0% 5.30%

-Core Fixed Income 10.0% 1.00%
+Core Fixed Income 10.0% 1.25%

-Non-Core Fixed Income 20.0% 3.39%
+Non-Core Fixed Income 20.0% 4.14%

-Real Return 10.0% 3.78%
+Real Return 10.0% 3.85%

-Real Estate 10.0% 4.44%
+Real Estate 10.0% 4.00%

-Absolute Return 10.0% 3.56%
+Absolute Return 10.0% 3.48%

-Private Equity 5.0% 7.75%
+Private Equity 10.0% 7.75%

 Total 100.0%